Learn to sail: Sailing license, basics & costs 2026

 What is the total cost of the certificate, including travel?

-Rough calculation: Course price €1,200-1,600 (depending on school, boat, season), Flight €200-400 (Greece from Germany), Port fees and provisions €150-300 per person, occasionally Local marina surcharges €50-100.
-The total realistic cost is €1,600-€2,500.
-Compared to the German SKS (which often costs €3,000-€4,000 plus several weekends of preparation), the RYA Day Skipper in Greece offers extremely good value for money.
+Rough estimate: Course €1,200-1,600 (depending on school, boat, season), flight €200-400 (Greece from Germany), harbor fees and provisions €150-300 per person, occasional local marina surcharges €50-100.
+Total realistically €1,600-2,500.
+Compared to the German SKS (which often costs €3,000-4,000 plus several weekends of preparation), the RYA Day Skipper in Greece offers extremely good value for money.

 Can I charter a yacht immediately after the course?